World Chefs: Duo liven U.S. Southern food with Italian flavors

-NEW YORK (Reuters) - American chefs Andrew Ticer and Michael Hudman draw inspiration for their Southern cooking from their Italian heritage and their grandmothers’ Sunday dinners, which they remember fondly in their first book “Collard & Carbonara.”
+NEW YORK, Dec 10 (Reuters) - American chefs Andrew Ticer and Michael Hudman draw inspiration for their Southern cooking from their Italian heritage and their grandmothers’ Sunday dinners, which they remember fondly in their first book “Collard & Carbonara.”

 The childhood friends run two popular restaurants in Memphis, Andrew Michael Italian Kitchen and Hog & Hominy.